Strategic Home Shopping

 Know Where You Would Like To Live

 Finding the right neighborhood that fits your personality or lifestyle is important.
 Consider commute times, time to get to kids’ schools and activities – not just now but in the future as well.
-I have knowledge of the neighborhoods in the Eastside/King County area and will be happy to guide you through them.
+I have knowledge of the Las Cruces and Mesilla neighborhoods in the Dona Ana County area and will be happy to guide you through them.
 Some people purchase neighborhoods and school districts rather than houses.
 Let your instincts or your needs be your guide.

 Home Viewing Strategy

-Bring a pen or pencil to write down your observations for every home you view and don’t be afraid to take photos so you can remember certain features later.
+Bring a pen, notebook, tablet!
+Write down your observations for every home you view, and don’t be afraid to take pictures so you can remember certain features later.
 An unusual chandelier or hot tub with a gazebo or unusual colors are all features that stand out and will help you remember each unique home you have visited.
-I always provide my clients with checklists to make notes and comments about each home.
-These checklists help you remember what you have seen, and what you liked and did not like.
+These notes will help you remember what you have seen, and what you liked and did not like.